Food Industry Software Development

 Third-party delivery aggregator taking 25-30% commission on every online order placed through their platform

 A restaurant paying 25% commission to a delivery aggregator on every order is subsidising someone else's business with margin that should fund growth.
-When online order volume is significant enough that aggregator fees are a material cost, a branded ordering system with direct-to-kitchen routing and optional delivery logistics recovers that margin and puts the customer relationship back with the restaurant.
+When online order volume is significant enough that aggregator fees are a material cost, a branded ordering system with direct-to-kitchen routing and optional delivery logistics recovers that margin.
+The customer relationship goes back to the restaurant, not the platform.

 3. 03